astronomer/deploy-action/README.md

     dag-folder: /example-dags/dags/
 ```

-### Example using Pytests
+### Run Pytests

-In the following example the pytest located at `/tests/test-tags.py` runs before the image is deployed.
+In the following example, the pytest located at `/tests/test-tags.py` runs before the image is deployed.

 ```
 steps: